Trading psychology explained

 Having a trading plan is paramount to ensuring that you achieve your goals.
 A trading plan acts as the blueprint to your trading, and it should highlight your time commitments, your available trading funds, your risk-reward ratio and a trading strategy that you feel comfortable with.

 For instance, a trading plan could say that you were going to commit one hour every morning and evening to trading, and that you will never commit more than 2% of the total value of your portfolio to any one trade.
-This can help minimise losses and limit the effect of emotions on your trading as the rules for opening or closing a position are already highlighted for you.
+This can help minimize losses and limit the effect of emotions on your trading as the rules for opening or closing a position are already highlighted for you.

 Trading plans should also take into account individual factors that could affect your trading discipline such as your emotions, biases and personality traits.
 If you make clear what your biases are before you start trading, you might be less inclined to act on them.